yingchen001/VMT/yc_VMT/README.md

-## data
+## Data
-data files are txt files with index of words inside.
+Data files are csv files contains

-* data_new: jieba tokenization vatex data
-* data_singleword: single word tokenization vatex data
-* data_single_plus: single word with some addtional training data
+- unique id
+- src & tgt ids
+- path of i3d feature
+- path of raw video
+Two pickle file are Lang object of word dictionary. (need to define class Lang before load it)

+## Raw data
+Raw video data and features should be downloaded, change the raw data path in `data_prepare.py`